A single-field-period quasi-isodynamic stellarator: Introduction

-The largest stellarator in operation, Wendelstein 7-X \citep{Grieger1992b}, is of the QI type, though only very approximately.
+The largest stellarator in operation, Wendelstein 7-X \citep{Grieger1992b}, is of the QI type, though only very approximately {given the fact that the magnetic field strength at local maxima and minima varies substantially over the flux surface, there is substantial neoclassical transport, and losses of fast ions and the bootstrap current is non-negligible}.

 This type of configuration is relatively insensitive to the plasma pressure since the Shafranov shift is small \citep{Gori1994,Nuhrenberg1995,Cary1997,Nuhrenberg2010a} and the bootstrap current vanishes identically at low collisionality \citep{Helander2009,Helander2011,Landreman2012}.
-Unlike quasisymmetric configurations, quasi-isodynamic ones may thus be operated with essentially no net toroidal current.
+Unlike quasisymmetric configurations, quasi-isodynamic ones may thus be operated with essentially no net toroidal current {experimentally, even with finite plasma pressure}.

-In this work, we construct a QI configuration using a near-axis expansion framework based on Boozer coordinates, which reduces the computational effort considerably compared with other approaches.
+In this work, we construct a QI configuration using a near-axis expansion framework based on Boozer coordinates, which reduces the computational effort considerably compared with other approaches (the advantages and limitations of the near-axis expansion framework are detailed in the next section).
 Unlike nearly all previous stellarator designs, our configuration only has a single field period and a racetrack shape that resembles Spitzer's original idea.
-In contrast to the latter, however, it has strong flux-surface shaping in order to satisfy the stringent requirements of quasi-isodynamicity.
+In contrast to the latter, however, it has carefully shaped flux surfaces in order to satisfy the stringent requirements of quasi-isodynamicity.

 As shown recently \citep{Landreman2019b, Landreman2020a, Jorge2020b, Landreman2021a}, the near-axis expansion can be used not only as a tool to find configurations with enhanced particle confinement, but it also has the potential to find configurations that are Mercier stable, if the expansion is carried to second order.
-Our approach relies on a careful choice of these parameters such that good flux surfaces are found even for low to medium aspect ratios, i.e., for $R/a$ between 6 and 10, which are within the realm of the near-axis expansion framework.
-In the past, QI stellarators have usually had aspect ratios of at least 10.
+Our approach, {based on a first-order near axis expansion}, relies on a careful choice of these parameters such that good flux surfaces are found even for low to medium aspect ratios, i.e., for $R/a$ between 6 and 10, which are within the realm of the near-axis expansion framework.
+In the past, QI stellarators have usually had aspect ratios of at least 10 {(as for example the W7-X A configuration of \citet{Geiger2015} at $\beta=0$)}.